-It is with some sadness that we have decided to close our office in Marlborough.
+It is with sadness that we have decided to close our office in Marlborough due to COVID.
 However, please be reassured that Callia Web definitely hasn’t closed!

-We had the office for two reasons: firstly, so we can all get together as staff to discuss what we’re working on, and secondly, to welcome and work together with our clients.
+We had the office for two reasons: firstly, so we can all get together to discuss what we’re working on, and secondly, to welcome and work together with our clients.

 Local clients often told us they loved being able to pop in and meet us to discuss their website projects.
-However, many of our clients are located too far away to be able to pop in – we have clients across the UK and as far away as Japan and Chile.
+However, many of our clients are located too far away to be able visit – we have clients across the UK and as far away as Japan and Chile.